 In short, it depends on the dog.
 But let’s quickly review the two main potential risks connected with dog horns:

 Choking hazard and intestinal blockage.
 This is, in fact, a real danger if your dog chews very aggressively.
 Small pieces of bone can be sharp and get stuck in a dog’s throat or intestines.
 Luckily this does not often happen with goat horns due to their texture, but it is possible.
-The keyword here is supervision - if your dog is breaking the goat horn into small pieces - take the horn away
+The keyword here is supervision - if your dog is breaking the goat horn into small pieces - take the horn away.

 Tooth damage.
-On the other side of the coin, dogs that bite too eagerly at hard surfaces (like goat horn) can end up damaging their teeth.
+On the other side of the coin, dogs that bite too eagerly at hard surfaces (like a goat horn) can end up damaging their teeth.
 This is less likely to happen to grown dogs with healthy teeth than to puppies or dogs with already damaged teeth, but it’s possible.
-The key, again, is supervision and thanking the horn away if your dog seems to be attacking it with too much vigour.
+The key, again, is supervision and taking the horn away if your dog seems to be attacking it with too much vigour.